-As discussed above, renewable energy incentives and policies can exist either at the federal or state level and take many forms.
+Renewable energy incentives and policies can exist either at the federal or state level and take many forms.
 The primary incentives on the federal level are the ITC and the PTC.
 Depending on the state, renewable incentives may also be created by localities.
 In addition, some electric utilities have established incentive programmes to encourage retail customers to purchase or host renewable energy systems on their properties.